Lebowski89/blog/content/arrs/index.md

 ```

-See [here](https://drjoyce.blog/playbook/) for more information.

 **Note:** I make use of the pre-tasks listed [here](https://drjoyce.blog/playbook/#pre_tasks).
-You may choose to use these, or you can always define things such as timezones manually if you'd rather do it that way.
+You may use these, or you can always define things, such as timezones, manually if you'd prefer.

 ***